 Whistleblowers are essential for Inspectors General to uncover waste, fraud, and abuse.
-A new report by the Government Accountability Office (GAO) found significant inconsistences in how civilian, contractor, and intelligence whistleblower allegations are handled by the Department of Defense Inspector General (DoD IG).
+A new report by the Government Accountability Office (GAO) found significant inconsistencies in how civilian, contractor, and intelligence whistleblower allegations are handled by the Department of Defense Inspector General (DoD IG).

 The report is a slog—reviewing policies in place but not always whether they’re actually being implemented or if they are effective.
 But the GAO’s interviews with investigators and supervisors reveal that the processes for reviewing whistleblower cases are inconsistent at best, raising questions about whether the office can fairly and appropriately handle those who come forward with allegations of misconduct.